-89. Enforcement orders, penalties and compensation awards
+103. Enforcement orders, penalties and compensation awards

-- (1) This section applies where the Regulator has conducted an investigation under section 88 and considers that a person (whether a licensee or not) has failed to comply with- - (a) the provisions of this Ordinance, - (b) the provisions of a licence or other instrument issued under this Ordinance, or - (c) in the case of a licensee, the terms and conditions of a licence. - (2) The Regulator may, by order in writing, require the person to- - (a) take action specified in the order, - (b) refrain from taking any action specified in the order, or - (c) pay a penalty or compensation awarded under the powers in section 8(1)(h). - (3) The Regulations under section 116 must include provision for penalties or compensation awards under this section and must, in particular, make provision- - (a) for notice to be given of intent to impose a penalty or compensation award; - (b) for an opportunity to make representations to be given before the imposition of a penalty or compensation award; - (c) for the form and content of orders; - (d) setting a maximum penalty, or different maximums for different classes of cases;
+- (1) This section applies where the Regulator has conducted an investigation under section 10284 and considers that a person (whether a licensee or not) has failed to comply with- - (a) the provisions of this Ordinance, - (b) the provisions of a licence or other instrument issued under this Ordinance, - (c) applicable codes of practise or standards, or - (d) in the case of a licensee, the terms and conditions of a licence. - (2) The Regulator may, by order in writing, require the person to- - (a) take action specified in the order, - (b) refrain from taking any action specified in the order, or - (c) pay a penalty or compensation awarded under the powers in section $8^{85}(1)(h)$.